rudisiona/intro-to-markdown-lab/TOUCHTERMINAL.md

 # Creating Directories and Files in the Terminal
 ![Coding Jumble](https://t3.ftcdn.net/jpg/02/68/01/34/360_F_268013450_C4s36OMiM74loZJtIL2lemLCbcCwhsIk.jpg)

 Though using your terminal to create files and directories may seem more complicated or timely at first, when everything is layed out it can be quite easy.

 ## 1. Basics of the Terminal

-`pwd` -> this command tells you the directory you are in, and the path to get there </br>
+`pwd` -> This command tells you the directory you are in, and the path to get there </br>

 **Example:**
 ```